meilisearch/integration-guides/resources/tiers.md

 There is a [guideline](https://github.com/meilisearch/integration-guides/blob/main/resources/pre-release-week.md) the Integrations Team follows for every pre-release.
 Take a look at it to have more info.

-Since every pre-release has its central issue ([like this one](https://github.com/meilisearch/integration-guides/issues/251)), and this issue describes every planned implementation the team will do in the weeks before the release, the community can expect that this plan will be achieved.
+Every pre-release has its central issue ([like this one](https://github.com/meilisearch/integration-guides/issues/251)).
+This issue describes every planned implementation the team will do in the weeks before the release.
+The community can expect that this plan will be achieved.

 But if, for some reason, the team does not finish it on time, it will still be the top priority to finish it before anything else.
 In an event of having only part of the features available to be released in the D-Day, the team will evaluate how long it will take to finish the remaining, so it means: